Serving Wood, Wirt, Washington, Jackson, Ritchie and Pleasants counties

 Q2.
 How long will it take to dry?

 There are many factors that influence drying time.
 The amount of soil trapped in the carpet, the amount of cleaning detergent left behind by previous cleanings, and the humidity are just a few, but the number one factor in drying time is the type of cleaning agents and cleaning equipment being used.
 ProClean Carpet & Upholstery Cleaning uses only the safest and most effective pre-spray to help loosen locked-in oily dirt.
 We then flush the dirt and pre-spray away using a safe cleaning agent, high heat and high pressure, leaving your carpets clean , soft and as residue free as possible.
 All of this is done using one of the industries most powerful truck mounted cleaning units.
-We typically see dry to the touch times around 3-4 hours, but if faster drying times are needed, we are happy to leave carpet dryers at no extra charge.
+We typically see dry to the touch times around 3-4 hours, but it could take up to 24 hours before it is completely dry.
+If faster drying times are needed, we are happy to leave carpet dryers at no extra charge.
 Dry to the touch times using our high performance turbo carpet dryers are achieved in around an hour.

 Q3.
 How often should I have them cleaned?